 She is now working as an administrative assistant at Edelman Chicago.
 Although she initially returned to school for meeting and event planning, Johnson would like to return to College of DuPage and complete the 3+1 Management program with Benedictine University and receive her bachelor’s degree.

 In fact, she’s suggesting to friends whose children are reaching college-age that College of DuPage is the best choice.

 “I have been strongly suggesting starting out at COD for all the reasons I decided to attend -- for financial reasons, proximity to where I live, and their degree program offerings,” she said.
 “I’ve explained how the courses I took, particularly in the OFTI program, have immediate practical application.
 Before I began working at PwC, I went through a job search and the skills the OFTI courses provide are all requirements in any job listing.
 You MUST have the MS Office Suite skills.
 The OFTI program more than prepares students for real-world application of these lessons.

-"In my department at PwC, I have become the go-to person for my expertise in MS Word, MS Powerpoint and MS Excel.
+“When I was at PwC, I became the go-to person for my expertise in MS Word, MS Powerpoint and MS Excel.
 I credit the Office Technology Information program for that.
-Kay Gerken, Wendy Felder (who is now retired) and Nancy Stanko did such a phenomenal job with that curriculum.
+Kay Gerken, Wendy Felder (who is now retired) and Nancy Stanko (who is also retired) did such a phenomenal job with that curriculum.
 I enjoyed those courses and credit them every time someone else reaches out to me to ask for my assistance with formatting documents in any of those applications.